PavelLaptev/community-group/technical-reports/format/design-token.md

 An object with a **`$value`** property is a token.
 Thus, `$value` is a reserved word in our spec, meaning you can't have a token whose name is "$value".
 The parent object's key is the token name.

-The example above therefore defines 1 design token with the following properties:
+The example aboasdave therefore defines 1 design token with the following properties:

 - Name: "token name"
 - Value: "token value"